gumroad/medium-editor-insert-plugin/README.md

 ...
 $place.addClass(‘contains-image-‘ + tempImageClassName);
 ```
-- The plugin looks for a skip-dialog class around the file upload input before triggering the file uplaod modal.
+- The plugin looks for a skip-dialog class around the file upload input before triggering the file upload modal.
 This is so that we can override triggering the native file upload modal in capybara tests; without doing this, the open file modal would block everything.
 See example in updates_spec in gumroad/web for how we test this.
 ```
       find(".js-update-message").base.send_keys(:enter)
       page.execute_script("$('.medium-insert-buttons-show').click();")